bayangarkov/exercise-repository/README.md

 # exercise-repository
 Repository for practicing

-This repo will hold some projects
+This repo will hold some previous projects